Classroom Management for Students with Autism

 Classroom Organization

-• Clear Boundaries: Clearly define areas of the classroom for specific activities, such as reading corners, group work areas, and individual workspaces.
+• Clear Boundaries: Clearly define classroom areas for specific activities, such as reading corners, group work areas, and individual workspaces.

 • Visual Labels: Use labels and color-coded systems to help students navigate the classroom independently.